Chapter 8 - Notetaking Services and Options

 • Cancel notetaking requests if notes are not needed for a course.

-• It is the policy of DAS that in order for students to receive P2P notetaking services, students agree they will NOT distribute, post on-line, copy for others, or sell the notes provided by the DAS P2P notetaker or the instructor.
+• It is the policy of DAS that for students to receive P2P notetaking services, students agree they will NOT distribute, post on-line, copy for others, or sell the notes provided by the DAS P2P notetaker or the instructor.

 • Failure to comply with this policy may result in a hold on notetaking services and referral to OSU's Office of Student Conduct and Community Standards.